 Supplements such as coconut oil and SAMe (S-adenosylmethionine) have both received glowing reviews and could help keep your dog’s brain working at optimal levels.
 They work by enhancing the efficacy of communication channels and improving brain to body functionality.
 They can be found with ease online or at local health food shops.

-As your dog ages, his brain struggles to remain as sharp and focused as it once did.
+As your dog ages, their brain struggles to remain as sharp and focused as it once did.
 Fortunately, all is not lost!
 You can take simple steps to help retain their concentration levels and mental well being.
 Taking them for regular exercise will help feed the brain the oxygen it needs.
-Feeding them a healthy, balanced diet and supplementing that diet with ingredients like coconut oil will all help to give your dog’s brain the essential nutrients and energy it needs to perform.
+Feeding them a healthy, balanced diet and supplementing that diet with ingredients like coconut oil will help to give your dog’s brain the essential nutrients and energy needed to perform.